tanikina/claim-verification-nlp/index.md

     <summary>Summary</summary>

     Focus is on <b>decomposing a complex claim</b> into a comprehensive set of yes-no sub-questions whose answers influence the veracity of the claim.
     This paper presents a <b>dataset</b> of decompositions for over 1000 claims.
 Given a claim and its verification paragraph written by fact-checkers, they write subquestions covering both explicit propositions of the original claim and its implicit facets.
-Each claim is classified as one of <b>six labels<b>: pants on fire (most false), false, barely true, half-true, mostly true, and true.
+Each claim is classified as one of <b>six labels</b>: pants on fire (most false), false, barely true, half-true, mostly true, and true.
     They also study whether SOTA pre-trained models can learn to <b>generate such subquestions</b> and do not build a full pipeline for fact verification in this paper.
     </details>